Skip to content

 White and Black

-White sapphires, also called colorless, are pure corundum and are unaffected by trace elements.
-They’re are also quite rare.
-Black sapphires have a mixture of iron and titanium along with graphite.
+White (transparently clear) sapphires, also called colorless, are pure corundum and are unaffected by trace elements.
+They’re also quite rare.
+White sapphires lack the refractive index and sparkle factor that diamonds have, so the impurities imparting a hue constitute a significant bonus for the second-hardest natural mineral known to man.
+Black (translucent to opaque) sapphires have a mixture of iron and titanium along with graphite.

 History of the Sapphire